Adopted by the Board on 20-Oct-2020

-Additionally any other Sponsor Benefits beyond the standard base Event Sponsorship delivered through a Regional Event , shall also increase the Regional Event Teams’ revenue, at the difference of the base Event Sponsorship and list price of those benefits.
+Additionally any other Sponsor Benefits beyond the standard base Event Sponsorship delivered through a Regional Event, shall also increase the Regional Event Teams’ revenue, at the difference of the base Event Sponsorship and list price of those benefits.

 Safe and Fun Networking

 Event Teams are responsible for adequate staffing their event.
 Oftentimes in addition to the Events Team, events should source limited volunteers for their event from the Community; but a strong preference shall be given to OWASP Members.
 Leaders are encouraged to involve both longtime and new members of the OWASP Community.
-Generally it is recommended that volunteers commit to working at least a minimum of two four-hour shifts in exchange for a Conference pass to their volunteering event.
+For multi-day events, it is recommended that volunteers commit to working at least a minimum of two four-hour shifts in exchange for a Conference pass to their volunteering event.
 No other compensation will be offered to Event Volunteers.

 All of the above policies apply to Regional events.
 Additionally prior to any public announcements of an event, the Leader must constitute an Event Team, develop a budget, and then apply to the OWASP Foundation for event approval and the non-exclusive limited use of OWASP trademarks in marketing the event.
 Event Teams are not authorized to host an event without OWASP Foundation approval.